shvilenok/Research_on_RandomGenData/README.md

-# portfolio
-my portfolio for work
+This progect was realized to show my skills in pandas for work in OZON